18harsh/Google-Calendar-Voice-Assistant/README.md

 Before running the GoogleCalendar.py file, you need to follow few steps which is in the link below.

 No need to follow step3.
-It is added with some modification in the code
+It is already added with some modification in the code (GoogleCalendar.py).

 https://developers.google.com/calendar/quickstart/python?authuser=3